-How to Humiliate Telemarketers and Destroy Their Confidence
+How to Attack Telemarketers Where It Hurts and Ruin Their Day

 We all get our day interrupted by obnoxious telemarketers who could care less that they are calling your personal number at home or cell phone.
 Adding yourself to the “Do Not Call” list doesn’t seem to help much.